 Depending on why you’re calculating your inventory turnover, you can apply your inventory measurement to a few different spans of time.
 A year is standard, but in some cases you might want to calculate your inventory turnover for a given month—or even a particular week.

-Regardless of what time period you’re using, what’s most important is that you’re applying the same dates to your cost of good sold as you do for your average inventory.
-Otherwise, you won’t be comparing apples to apples, and your inventory turnover calculations won’t accurately reflect what’s happening with your business.
+Regardless of what time period you’re using, what’s most important is that you’re applying the same dates to your cost of goods sold as you do for your average inventory.
+Otherwise, you won’t be comparing apples to apples, and your inventory turnover ratio won’t accurately reflect what’s happening with your business.

-Identify the time period you want to use, then calculate your cost of goods sold and your average inventory, using the same start and end dates for each’s time period.
+Identify the time period you want to use, then calculate your cost of goods sold and your average inventory, using the same start and end dates for each time period.

 In the broadest terms, accountants’ general rule of thumb for your inventory turnover ratio is the higher the better—within reason.

-If your inventory turnover is very low, that means your inventory spends a whole lot of time sitting on your shelves, not being sold.
-That translates into a lot of money on space for that inventory to just sit around, plus a high risk that the inventory will become damaged or that its value will depreciate because consumers don’t want it.
+If your inventory turnover is very low, that means your inventory spends a lot of time sitting on your shelves, not being sold.
+That translates into a lot of money on space for that inventory to just sit around, plus a high risk that the inventory will become damaged or that its value will depreciate during this time.

-Beyond that broad-strokes recommendation, the range of what’s considered “normal” in inventory turnover can change vastly based on the nature of your business and the products you sell.
+Beyond that broad-strokes recommendation, the range of what’s considered “normal” for an inventory turnover ratio can change vastly based on the nature of your business and the products you sell.

-For example, grocery stores, bakeries, and other businesses that sell food and other perishable goods typically need to have the highest inventory turnover out there, because their products go bad and lose their value much faster than, say, a designer shoe store’s.
-A gallon of milk is saleable for about a week or even less, while a pair of shoes can sit on the display for weeks or even months and keep its value.
+For example, grocery stores, bakeries, and other businesses that sell food and other perishable goods typically need to have the highest inventory turnover, because their products will expire and lose their value much faster than, say, a designer shoe store’s inventory.
+A gallon of milk has a shelf life of about a week or less, while a pair of shoes can sit on display for months and keep their value.

-In fact, for non-perishable goods, there can be such a thing as an inventory turnover that’s too high.
+In fact, for non-perishable goods (like shoes), there can be such a thing as an inventory turnover that’s too high.

 On one hand, high inventory turnover can mean high sales volumes—but it can also mean that you’re not keeping enough inventory in stock to meet the demand.
 Back to the shoe store example—if new shipments of a certain brand of shoe are selling out the same day they arrive in store, that’s a definite sign that you need to be ordering larger shipments of each product.
 This is a good problem to have, but still something to keep an eye on.
 After all, you don’t want your customers turning to your competitors to buy their shoes if you don’t have the inventory to meet their needs.

-Let’s take a look at the different ways you can apply the inventory ratio to improving your business!
+Let’s take a look at the different ways you can apply the inventory turnover ratio to improve your business.

 Keep in mind that while calculating your total inventory turnover is useful, it might not show a completely accurate portrayal of what inventory turnover looks like for your business within different product categories or in a given month or season.
 That’s why it’s important to dig further into particular sectors of your business to consider exactly how inventory moves through your business.